-The options vest on a vesting schedule and the related compensation expense is recognized over the vesting period of each separately vesting portion, usually over 3 or 4 years.
+The options vest on a vesting schedule and the related compensation expense is recognized over the vesting period, usually over 3 or 4 years.
 In calculating the compensation expense for options granted, we estimate the fair value of each grant using the Black-Scholes option-pricing model.
-The weighted-average fair value per share of options granted during the years ended December 31, 2015, 2014 and 2013 was \$13.11, \$19.37 and \$10.03 respectively.
+The weighted-average fair value per share of options granted during the years ended December 31, 2015 and 2014 was \$13.11 and \$19.37, respectively.
 The fair value of stock options granted have been calculated based on the exercise price of the option and the following assumptions, which are evaluated and revised, as necessary, to reflect market conditions and experience.
+There were no options granted during the year ended December 31, 2016.

-Weighted-average
+Weighted-aver age

-Year ended December 31,
+Year ended Decem iber 31,

-2015 2014 2013
+2015 2014

-Risk-free interest rate 1.68% 1.81% 1.12%
+Risk-free interest rate 1.68% 1.81%

-Expected volatility 48% 45% 45%
+Expected volatility 48% 45%

-Expected term 6.25 years 6.25 years 6.25 years
+Expected term 6.25 years 6.25 years

-Expected dividend yield 1% 1% 0%
+Expected dividend yield 1% 1%

-Expected forfeiture rate 0% 0% 0%
+Expected forfeiture rate 0% 0%

 Our expected forfeiture rate is the estimated percentage of options granted that are expected to be forfeited or canceled on an annual basis before becoming fully vested.
-We have assumed that there will be no forfeitures due to the fact that we do not have adequate historical forfeiture data on which to base the assumption.
+We account for forfeitures as they occur.

 Our expected term is the period of time over which the options are expected to remain outstanding.
 An increase in the expected term will increase compensation expense.
-The computation of the expected term is based on the simplified method as our stock options are standard options and we have limited recent history of exercise data.
-Under the simplified method, the expected term is presumed to be the mid-point between the average vesting date and the end of the contractual term.
+The computation of the expected term is based on the simplified method, under which the expected term is presumed to be the midpoint between the average vesting date and the end of the contractual term.